Mercury-HPC/Mercury-HPC.github.io/_posts/2017-01-30-shared-memory.markdown

 ---
 layout: post
 title:  "Shared-memory plugin for Mercury"
-date:   2017-01-30 14:31:03
+date:   2018-10-29 17:40:10
 categories: documentation
 ---

 Mercury defines a network abstraction layer that allows definition of plugins for high-speed networks.
-In the case of intranode communication, an efficient way of accessing memory between processes must be used (e.g., through shared memory).
+In the case of intra-node communication, the most efficient way of accessing memory between processes is to use shared-memory.

 ## Introduction